-When should businesses opt for headless eCommerce?
-To begin with, headless eCommerce platforms are an ideal solution for larger businesses with a complex, or nuanced ordering.
-To better understand how business can benefit from embracing headless commerce as a strategy, let’s look at two real-life examples.
+What kind of businesses opt for headless eCommerce?
+To begin with, headless eCommerce platforms are an ideal solution for large businesses with a complex, or nuanced ordering process.
+To better understand how businesses are benefiting from embracing headless Commerce as a strategy, let’s look at two real-life examples.
 Be sure to take a look at more real-life examples and a list of popular headless eCommerce solutions.

 Amazon, the global commerce behemoth is a pioneer in innovative technology.
 The iconic shopping experience they provide definitely has lessons B2B businesses should learn.
 And one lesson is adopting headless eCommerce.
 A headless eCommerce system enables Amazon to offer customers instant ordering on Amazon’s mobile app and site with Dash Buttons available for tens of millions of products sold by various sellers.
 These frontend buttons are wi-fi connected devices – each paired with a specific product – that reorder in the backend the desired item with just one touch.
 Total Dash Button orders have increased by 70% in just three months, while more than half of Amazon orders were “dashed”.

-Off with Its Head: Can Any Platform Serve Headless eCommerce?
+Off with Its Head: Can Any Platform Serve Headless Architecture?

-In the years to come, headless eCommerce will grow in popularity among digital businesses because of its ability to deliver highly customizable technology for rapidly changing business environments.
-However, at the moment this type of architecture is only provided by a few eCommerce platforms, among which OroCommerce provides a unique proposition for headless B2B eCommerce.
+In the years to come, the use of headless eCommerce will continue to grow in popularity with digital businesses because of its ability to deliver highly customizable technology for rapidly changing business environments.
+However, at the moment this type of architecture only works with a few eCommerce platforms, among which OroCommerce provides a unique proposition for headless B2B eCommerce.
 Most traditional monolithic eCommerce solutions can’t separate the front- and backend painlessly.
 Trying to break up that marriage of front- and backend is like an ugly divorce.
 It’s costly and everyone suffers in the process.
 But it’s easily avoided by selecting a solution that decouples easily and is built with an open source.
 So, do your own research and select your eCommerce platform wisely and with an eye to the future.

 Interested to learn more about headless eCommerce with OroCommerce?
 Get in touch with us to discuss the pros and cons of headless eCommerce for your business.